J0K36/XploitSPY/README.md

 ## Happy Hacking

 ## Disclaimer
-<b>XploitWizer Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
+<b>J0K36 Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
 XploitSPY is built for Educational Purpose.
 Use at your own Risk.</b>

 <br>
-<p align="center">Made with ❤️ By <a href="https://xploitwizer.com">XploitWizer</a></p>
+<p align="center">Made with ❤️ By J0K36<a href="https://xploitwizer.com">XploitWizer</a></p>

 ## Credits